neurala/via-native-plugins/README.md

 	This is intentional.
 The call to `metadata()` should return the expected information for the corresponding camera, while the metadata provided as part of each image allows for potential flexibility on a per frame basis.
 5. Why are there two `frame()` functions?
 	- `ImageView frame()` must return a pointer to a buffer that remains managed by the plugin until the next call to `nextFrame()`.
 	- `ImageView frame(std::byte*, std::size_t)` specifies the address to which frame data must be copied and the capacity of the memory block expressed in bytes.
-Lifetime is afterwards handled by B4B.
+Lifetime is afterwards handled by the SDK.